Title

 How to read a text file using xp_cmdshell

-xp_cmdshell is an extended stored procedure that enables SQL developers and SQL administrators to run dos commands on the underlying operating system.
+xp_cmdshell extended stored procedure enables SQL developers and SQL administrators to run DOS commands on the underlying operating system.

 Let's assume that the name of the text file we want to read is sample.txt and it is located in the root folder of C drive.
 Open the command prompt by running the "cmd" command prompt on the RUN dialog box.
 On the command prompt screen type the below command shown as in the picture.